hardbyte/python-can/doc/message.rst

     >>> print test2
     0.000000        0000    0002    5    01 02 03 04 05

-The fields in the printed message are (in order): timestamp, arbitration ID, flags, dlc, and data.
+The fields in the printed message are (in order):
+- timestamp,
+- arbitration ID,
+- flags,
+- dlc,
+- and data.

 The flags field is represented as a four-digit hexadecimal number.
 The arbitration ID field as either a four or eight digit hexadecimal number depending on the length of the arbitration ID (11-bit or 29-bit).
 Each of the bytes in the data field (when present) are represented as two-digit hexadecimal numbers.
 The following sections describe each of the parameters to the Message constructor.

 Timestamp
 ---------

-The timestamp field in a CAN message is a floating point number representing the message timestamp in seconds, to six decimal places.
+The timestamp field in a CAN message is a floating point number representing when the message was received since the epoch in seconds.
+Where possible this will be timestamped in hardware.

 Arbitration ID